 Economist Herbert Simon, programmer J. C. Shaw, and computer scientist Allen Newell create the General Problem Solver based on logic machine architecture.
 It solved basic problems, but suffered from similar issues as other research in the golden years.
 There was an astronomical number of combinations by which a computer could search space through heuristics.

-Computer scientist John McCArthy coined the term “artificial intelligence” at the Dartmouth College Summer Research Project on Artificial Intelligence, organized by McCarthy, cognitive scientist Marvin Minsky, computer scientist Nathan Rochester, and mathematician Claude Shannon.
+Computer scientist John McCarthy coined the term “artificial intelligence” at the Dartmouth College Summer Research Project on Artificial Intelligence, organized by McCarthy, cognitive scientist Marvin Minsky, computer scientist Nathan Rochester, and mathematician Claude Shannon.
 This ushered in the golden years of artificial intelligence.

 The Logic Theorist (LT), the first running artificial intelligence program, demonstrated by Allen Newell, J.C.
 Shaw, and Hertbert Simon at Carnegie Institute of Technology.
 Newell and Simon began to create the Logic Theorist before the existence of the field of artificial intelligence itself. more…

 English philosopher-mathematician Alan Turing created the Turing Test to ask, “Can machines think?” in his paper “Computer Machinery and Intelligence.”
-Two years later, in a BBC Radio Broadcast, Turing considered a similar problem of whether a jury could ask questions to a computer such the computer would respond to convince them it is really a person. more…
+Two years later, in a BBC Radio Broadcast, Turing considered a similar problem of whether a jury could ask questions to a computer such that the computer would respond to convince them it is really a person. more…

 Writer Isaac Asimov published I, Robot to share themes of human-robot interactions.
 In the stories, “robopsychologist” Dr. Calvin created robots and studied how they behaved in comparison to humans.